terrorizer1980/docker-compose-aws-ecscli-demo/docs/advanced/README.md

 #### Identify project

-1. :pencil2: Choose a prefix used in AWS object names.
+1. :pencil2: Choose a prefix used in constructing AWS resource names.
    This will also be the name of a directory storing AWS output.
    See [Make AWS project directory](#make-aws-project-directory).
    Example: